lshpaner/eda_toolkit/source/data_management.rst

 each category—although the ``generate_table1`` function also supports automatic detection of variable types if desired.

-We also use a utility function, ``table1_to_str``, to format the output as a clean, readable text table in the console.
-This is especially helpful for inspecting the summary directly within notebooks or logs.
+The summary output is automatically pretty-printed in the console using the ``table1_to_str`` utility.
+This formatting is applied behind the scenes whenever a summary table is printed, making it especially helpful for reading outputs within notebooks or logging environments.

-In addition, we specify ``export_markdown=True`` and provide a file path via ``markdown_path``.
-This enables the function to export the resulting summary as a Markdown-formatted table and save it to the specified location—ideal for inclusion in documentation, reports, or static site generators like Jupyter Book or Quarto.
+In this case, we specify ``export_markdown=True`` and provide a filename via ``markdown_path``.
+This allows the summary to be exported in Markdown format for use in reports, documentation, or publishing platforms like Jupyter Book or Quarto.

-We also set ``value_counts=False``, which results in one summary row per categorical variable, rather than a breakdown of each individual category.
-This is useful when a high-level overview is preferred over a detailed category-level count.
+When ``include_types="both"`` and ``combine=True`` (the default), both continuous and categorical summaries are merged into a single DataFrame and written to two separate Markdown files with ``_continuous.md`` and ``_categorical.md`` suffixes.

+We also set ``value_counts=False`` to limit each categorical variable to a single summary row, rather than expanding into one row per category-level value.

 .. code-block:: python

-    from eda_toolkit import generate_table1, table1_to_str
+    from eda_toolkit import generate_table1

     table1 = generate_table1(
         df=df,